Unit 3 - Practice Quiz

 37 Which listening technique involves restating or paraphrasing what the speaker has said to ensure understanding?

-A. Reflective listening
+A. Defensive listening

 C. Passive listening